K7CTC/LMODEM/README.md

 ## Mode Selection

 From the Amateur Radio General Class question pool (G1C04 (A) [97.313(a)]):
-Q. Which of the following limitations apply to transmitter power on **every** amateur band?
+- Q. Which of the following limitations apply to transmitter power on **every** amateur band?
-A. Only the minimum power necessary to carry out the desired communications should be used.
+- A. Only the minimum power necessary to carry out the desired communications should be used.

-Along those lines, LMODEM modes were crafted with progressively more robust settings, including transmit power.
+Along those lines, I crafted LMODEM modes with progressively more robust settings, including transmit power.
 There is obviously a trade off between range and speed for each mode.
 As a best practice (and for optimal transfer speed) choose the lowest mode that ensures reliable communication.
 Use your best judgement on which mode to start with, then move higher if necessary.

 ## Basic Operation Overview